Skip to Content

 What Happens If I Die Without a Will in South Carolina?

 If you pass away without a valid last will in South Carolina, your estate will be distributed according to the state’s intestacy laws, often meaning assets go to your closest relatives in a prescribed order.
 While this could align with your wishes, it also might not reflect your specific intentions or the needs of your loved ones.
-By drafting a personalized last will with PMC Law Firm, you ensure your estate is managed and distributed how you choose, avoiding potential disputes among heirs and giving you peace of mind.
+By drafting a personalized last will with PMC Law Firm, you help ensure your estate is managed and distributed how you choose, avoiding potential disputes among heirs and giving you peace of mind.
 Connect with a skilled last will attorney in Summerville as soon as possible.

 Can I Update My Last Will?